Mobile Geofencing

 • Hyper-Targeted Advertising: Using the geofencing technique, you can target your audience when they’re closest to your product/service in the customer journey.
 For example, a tired shopper in the proximity of your coffee shop is a sure-shot conversion when they send out a push notification of an offer personalized just for them.

-• Increased Footfall: Your audience wouldn’t know it until you tell them and in this era of short memory span, even a reminder won’t hurt.
+• Increased Footfall: Your audience wouldn’t know it until you tell them, and in this era of short memory span, even a reminder won’t hurt.
 That’s why a sale/event/offer alert to your users when they’re closest to your store would surely bring more visitors than otherwise.

-• Better Customer Engagement: Time and place is of the essence in marketing, whether the place in question is in the customer’s journey or an actual location.
+• Better Customer Engagement: Time and place are of the essence in marketing, whether the place in question is in the customer’s journey or an actual location.
 Geofencing allows business owners to engage with their customers in the right place at the right time, increasing the chances of meaningful interactions that they will remember for long (if not forever).

 • Understand Your Audience Better: Sounds a bit like stalking, but geofencing actually lets you understand your customers better- their behavior, movement, habits, patterns, etc. For example, a regular shopper visits the Madison Avenue store every Friday.
-With geofencing you can understand this pattern and send them personalized offers to increase chances of conversions.
+With geofencing, you can understand this pattern and send them personalized offers to increase the chances of conversions.

 5 Common Uses of Geofencing